She's a

 Michaelangelo's David,

-or a Venus de Milo,
+a Venus de Milo,

 marbled love plied from stone.